NCERT Exemplar Class 12 Physics Solutions Chapter 4 Moving Charges and Magnetism

 According to Biot-Savart law, the magnetic field is parallel to dl x r whereas I dl direction is along the direction of flow of current, but it can also be found out by using the right-hand thumb rule.

-Here the direction of the magnetic field at
+Here the direction of the magnetic field at $O_2$, due to the wire carrying $\mathrm{I}_1$ current is

-\vec{B} \| i \overrightarrow{d l} \times \vec{r} \text { or } \widehat{i} \times \widehat{j}=\widehat{k} So the direction of
+\vec{B} \| i \overrightarrow{d l} \times \vec{r} \text { or } \hat{i} \times \hat{j}=\widehat{k}

-So the magnetic field due to the wire is along the y-axis.
-The second wire is along the y-axis, and hence, the force is zero.
+So the magnetic field due to the wire is along the $y$-axis.
+The second wire is along the $y$-axis and hence, the force is zero.

 Question:17